a multi-purpose three-dimensional continuous-energy Monte Carlo particle transport

 one-group transmutation cross sections are calculated either

-sections after the cycle using a flux
+sections after the calculation has been completed using a flux

 spectrum collected on the unionized energy grid.
 The

 spectrum collapse method speeds up the calculation by a factor of